marshallward/TiledSharp/README.rst

 Tiled 0.9.0 Status Report
 -------------------------
-Most of the new elements added in 0.9.0 are only needed in the Tiled_ application, although I'll try to add them to TiledSharp for the sake of completeness.

-The following 0.9.0 features have been implemented:
+To the best of my knowledge, all new 0.9.0 features have been implemented:

 * Map: backgroundcolor
 * Imagelayer